khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 The `subset` is the list where we keep adding items in every `include` phase and contrarily, keep removing in every `exclude` phase. `subset` starts with an empty array containing no elements, that is the empty subset.

 Below is the complete implementation of the all possible subset generations.
 This is the [Leetcode 78.
-Subsets](https://leetcode.com/problems/subsets/description/)
+Subsets](https://leetcode.com/problems/subsets/description/) with only change in the return type.
+Leetcode asks to return the list of subsets.
 ```java
 public class Backtrack101 {
 	public void subsets(int[] nums) {